 Some students know they want to leave the door open for an academic career as instructors or researchers.
-Students may decide they want to pursue an alternative Currently, a large portion of OT faculty members teach doctoral degree to the PhD.
-While these degrees may with only a master's degree, but many programs prefer to not qualify a candidate for all faculty positions, they are hire new professors with PhDs or other doctoral degrees. commonly seen among professors: Students who are interested in teaching or research OTD: Occupational Therapy Doctorate - 1 year beyond should consider gearing their education toward obtaining the master's degree a PhD.
+Currently, a large portion of OT faculty members teach with only a master's degree, but many programs prefer to hire new professors with PhDs or other doctoral degrees.
+Students who are interested in teaching or research should consider gearing their education toward obtaining a PhD.

 This career path can impact pre-OT students' choice of program, as they want to accrue experiences that will help them get into a PhD program.
-The following are some things that students might consider include when
+The following are some things that students might consider include when choosing their OT master's program: